Enterprise mobility has been the best answer to all enterprise problems and questions. However, new questions has arisen in its place.

 Apps Don’t Meet End-Users’ Need:

 Enterprise mobile apps, which more or less are meant to be developed for the internal team.
 The app should have the features that help the team in making things simpler, instead of making it complicated.
 When the end users are specific, there are challenges too such as adopting new technology and if user gets difficulties, that app have chances to fail.
-We have seen cases where customers get frustrated because of bad user experience, because there are many app development companies who consider only on the core functionality not the user experience.
+We have seen cases where customers get frustrated because of bad user experience, because there are many mobile app development companies who consider only on the core functionality not the user experience.

 The survey by Avanade, an IT service provider, proves this.
 It says,